mrezabayat/iamsorush/content/posts/linux-connection-packages.md

 If you aim to develop code on a remote Linux machine, [Visual Studio Code] (https://code.visualstudio.com/) (VS Code) is a swiss army knife.
 It is a free open-source code editor that supports syntax highlighting, intelligent code completion (IntelliSense), debugging, Git, and many more features.
 VS Code can connect to a remote machine via SSH and open a remote folder as a workspace, [see the instruction here](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host).
 After a successful connection, the whole experience is  more enjoyable and productive in comparison with terminal editors like Vim and nano.
 Moreover, if you are a Vim lover, you can install a Vim extension on VS Code.

-## Vim or nano

-If you just one to edit some files containing text or code on a remote machine, Vim and nano are your best friends.
-They both have syntax highlighting, search-and-replace capabilities, and so on.
-Vim takes more time to learn, but when you master it probably you cannot live without it. **These two are installed on the remote Linux**.
-I brought them to this post because they shine when you want to edit a file in the terminal and accessing a remote machine terminal is the easiest type of connection.